What Is Xanthan Gum? Is it Gluten Free?

 Xanthan Gum is used by people who are allergic to gluten to add volume and viscosity to bread and other gluten-free baked goods.
 It is made from a tiny microorganism called Xanthomonas campestris and is a natural carbohydrate.
 Xanthan Gum helps replace the gluten in a recipe and aid in binding and thickening recipes.
 It is an essential ingredient in gluten free baking.

-Many people with Celiac disease and gluten intolerance have reported an allergic reaction to Xanthum Gum.
+Many people with Celiac disease and gluten intolerance have reported an allergic reaction to Xanthan Gum.
 Symptoms include bloating, gas, stomach cramps, diarrhea, skin rashes and itching.
 If you have an issue with soy or corn, it is likely you will have a problem with Xanthum Gum as well.
-Safe alternatives would be karaya gum, agar and carrageenan.
+Safe xanthan gum alternatives would be karaya gum, agar and carrageenan.

 Need some help converting a regular recipe into a gluten-free version?
 Download our Flour Conversion Chart